Neil Adams MBE: A Life in Judo

 When I trained in Japan, I ensured that I did 70, five-minute randoris per month against some of the best fighters in the world.
 I knew they would turn up the pressure and make me fight to my limits each time.

-The rules of judo now dictate that you have to grip up and you have to attack, which puts more pressure on you as now, not only do you have to be able to endure four minutes of judo, but you also need to be able to launch an effective attack every 10-15 seconds, or you’re penalised.
+The rules of judo now dictate that you have to grip up and you have to attack.
+This puts more pressure on you as now, not only do you have to be able to endure four minutes of judo, but you also need to be able to launch an effective attack every 10-15 seconds, or you’re penalised.

-It was seven minutes in my day and fifteen minutes before my time, and the training had to adapt to those time limits.
+It was seven minutes in my day and fifteen minutes before my time.
+The training had to adapt to those time limits.
 Now, judo is a lot quicker, more explosive, and technical, and the training has to reflect that.

 How has judo progressed through the years?

 I think judo actually regressed in the 90s, as we saw a lot of wrestling grappling techniques come into play.
 The bent-over posture and big lifting techniques and, essentially, rugby tackles.
 Suddenly, judo and wrestling looked too similar, and we risked losing the sport from the games unless something changed.
-So we changed the rules, took away a lot of the wrestling-style moves, and ensured that judo’s identity was as a “throwing sport” and from an upright posture.
-I think the change in rules really made the sport better; now, when new people join judo, we teach them effective techniques and defences based on good, upright posture.
+So we changed the rules.
+We banned many of the wrestling-style moves to ensure that judo’s identity was as a “throwing sport” made from an upright posture.
+I think the change in rules really made the sport better.
+Now, when new people join judo, we teach them effective techniques and defences based on good, upright posture.

 Are you looking forward to the Paris 2024 Games?

 It’s going to be interesting.
 The knock-on effect of the Tokyo 2020 Games needing to be moved to 2021 shortened the window for qualifying to compete in Paris.
-At the same time, we’ve just had the judo world championship in May, and some players had to decide whether to go to the Worlds or the Olympic Games.
-Some have decided to do both, but that is a really tall order; preparing for two global events and then performing at both is incredibly difficult.
+We’ve just had the judo world championship in May.
+Some players had to decide whether to go to the Worlds or the Olympic Games.
+Some have decided to do both, but that is a really tall order.
+Preparing for two global events and performing at both is incredibly difficult.
 If I were in their shoes during my career, I would go for it.
-That being said, I think that the competitors who opted to do both competitions are going to be physically and mentally tired, whereas the players who held off for the Olympics are going to be fit and motivated, and I think we’ll see some interesting results.
+That being said, I think that the competitors who opted to do both competitions are going to be physically and mentally tired.
+Whereas the players who held off for the Olympics are going to be fit and motivated, and I think we’ll see some interesting results.

 Post Comment